 Large-Scale Population Synthesis on HPC Facilities πŸš€οƒ

 This tutorial will cover how to setup and run a large, multi-metallicity population run on a HPC with slurm.
+We will dive deeper into the population_params.ini file and how the Population class works for multi-metallicity populations.

-Creating the Initialization File for multi-metallicity runs
+Initialization File for multi-metallicity runs

 Let’s copy the default population synthesis ini file to your working directory.
-Make sure you’re on a cluster to be able to run and submit the jobs.
+Make sure you’re on a cluster to be able to run and submit the jobs!

 [ ]: